theima/ein/README.md

 If the model being watched is removed or if the translator returns `null` the child node will be completed.
 After it has been completed a new one will have to be created to watch that part of the model again.

 #### Disposing

+> **Note: This will change but it will be needed until after the handling of [node views](#node-view) have been updated to connect directly to the node created.

 When a child is no longer needed its `dispose` method must be called.